seosgithub/flok/docs/messaging.md

 #Messaging
 Flok uses two endpoints named `if_dispatch` and `int_dispatch` to communicate between the flok server and client.
 When the flok server wants to message the client, the flok server calls `if_dispatch`.
 When the client wants to message the flok server, the client calls `int_disptach`.
+These two receive virtually the same formats with the difference being that `if_dispatch` receives a multi-array queue where each array has a number pre-pended to the front that indicates the queue the message is supposed to be interpreted in. `int_dispatch` always run synchronously, so it does not have a multi-dimensional array, only one array that has no integer in the front.

 #Scheme
 Each message is composed of 3 parts.